 How long does it take to come up on the waiting list for Section 8 rental assistance?

-The amount of time spent on the waitlist is approximately 2 years.
+The amount of time spent on the waitlist varies between 9 months to 2 years.

 If I find a unit where the landlord takes Section 8 do I move up the list faster?